MicrosoftDocs/sql-docs/docs/relational-databases/security/metadata-visibility-configuration.md

 -   OBJECT_DEFINITION() function

--   The value stored in the password_hash column of **sys.sql_logins**.
+-   The value stored in the password_hash column of `sys.sql_logins`.
 A user that does not have CONTROL SERVER permission will see a NULL value in this column.

 > [!NOTE]
->  The SQL definitions of built-in system procedures and functions are publicly visible through the **sys.system_sql_modules** catalog view, the **sp_helptext** stored procedure, and the OBJECT_DEFINITION() function.
+>  The SQL definitions of built-in system procedures and functions are publicly visible through the `sys.system_sql_modules` catalog view, the `sp_helptext` stored procedure, and the OBJECT_DEFINITION() function.

+> [!NOTE]
+> The system stored procedure `sp_helptext` is not supported in Azure Synapse Analytics.
+Instead, use the `OBJECT_DEFINITION` system function or `sys.sql_modules` object catalog view.

 ## General Principles of Metadata Visibility
  The following are some general principles to consider regarding metadata visibility: